vichara1998/Hospital-Emergency-Room-Simulation_CS-5362-/README.md

 ## ⚙️ Configuration

-The core variables for this simulation are set at the top of the Python file:
+The core variables for this simulation are set at the top of the Python file

 | Parameter | Value in Code |
 | :--- | :--- |